SK124/DNA-Sequenced/README.md

 # DNA-Sequenced
-This is an implementation of ULMFiT for genomics classification using Pytorch and Fastai.
+This is an reimplementation of ULMFiT for genomics classification using Pytorch and Fastai.
 The model architecture used is based on the AWD-LSTM model, consisting of an embedding, three LSTM layers, and a final set of linear layers.

 The ULMFiT approach uses three training phases to produce a classification model: